 The PJ Bold brand was born during a time of crisis.
 Each of us are faced with obstacles and adversity in our lifetime.
 How we choose to cope with these struggles is an opportunity to define who we are.
 In this case, the story centers around a grandmother (Grandma PJ) who was diagnosed with terminal pancreatic cancer and given 6 months to live.

 The typical medication for pancreatic cancer patients includes strong prescription narcotics which result in the patient lying in bed in a self-induced coma.
 Grandma PJ did not like this idea and intended to spend her final precious moments with family and friends.
 In spite of her intentions, as the cancer progressed, Grandma PJ found it more & more difficult to cope with the debilitating pain which came in waves.
 Some weeks would be bearable and others were spent in bed under the influence of the prescription drugs.

 However, I remember one week when Grandma PJ was doing exceptionally well.
-She was in high spirits, laughing and saying the strangest things.
-I just chalked it up that the medication was getting to her head.
+She was in high spirits, laughing a lot.
 I didn’t think much of it until one day she left her purse hanging open on the table.
 As I walked by, a pill bottle with a large green leaf printed on it caught my eye.
 I've seen this leaf shape many times before, typically on billboards next to a fried egg with statements like "This is Your Brain on Drugs".

 Of course, it was a marijuana leaf on the pill bottle.
 I questioned Grandma PJ about it and she admitted that she was using marijuana to manage her pain instead of prescription drugs.
-She explained that using marijuana allowed her to keep the pain at a minimum and continue enjoying life with family and friends.
+She explained that the marijuana allowed her to keep the pain at a minimum and continue enjoying life with family and friends.
 The heavy-duty drugs prescribed by the doctor resulted in her sleeping her remaining life away which she did not want.